SidharthAnand04/CodeSentinel/llm_response.md

 5. Point out any inefficiencies or redundancy in the code.
 6. Offer suggestions for improvement and optimization.

-If you can share the code, I can generate a comprehensive code review report based on the commit details you've provided.
+Please share the code, and I will generate a comprehensive code review report based on the commit details provided.